Keyboard shortcuts

 • Reputation anchor (A).
 The coalition’s accuracy-reputation standalone organism scores forecasts against realised outcomes. prophet’s admission policy requires its own reputation ≥ 0.55 averaged over the last 30 Almanac ticks.

 • Market-funded operation (B).
-A forecasting- market confluence clears demand from consumers. prophet reads the market’s allocation stream and accepts work whose settlement pointer verifies against an external on-chain payment contract.
+A forecasting- market organism clears demand from consumers. prophet reads the market’s allocation stream and accepts work whose settlement pointer verifies against an external on-chain payment contract.

 • Mutual peering (C), optional. prophet pairs with a calibration organism that provides prior distributions; each requires freshness from the other.
 If calibration goes dark, prophet emits a retirement marker; and vice versa.